 Thesis: Emigration timing, pathways and survival of juvenile steelhead smolts (Oncorhynchus mykiss) from the lower American River through the Sacramento-San Joaquin Delta System

 Angela Haas (B.S.
-UC Santa Barbara): My research interests encompass community ecology, evolutionary biology and conservation, with an emphasis on vernal pools, avian ecology & behavior and drivers of ecosystem change.
+UC Santa Barbara) (co-advised with Sara Kross): My research interests encompass community ecology, evolutionary biology and conservation, with an emphasis on vernal pools, avian ecology & behavior and drivers of ecosystem change.

 Peter Harman (B.S., Westmont College)

 Kharla Kendall (B.S., UC Santa Cruz): Thesis: Invertebrate predator density and diversity effects in vernal pools

 Randall Kido (B.S., UC Davis): Starting Fall 2017

 Thesis: Metapopulation ecology of fairy shrimp (Branchinecta lynchi) in rock pools

 Christine Mellon (B.S., UC Santa Cruz): I am interested in vernal pool conservation as well as general community ecology and structure of vernal pools.

 Robin Shin (B.S., UC Davis): My research interests include but are not limited to community ecology, invertebrate biology, and wildlife conservation.